 We have since also done Random Acts of Kindness, things like paying for items locally-but anonymously; I candy-cane ‘bombed’ various places too.
 I love doing it, mostly do them in memory of our daughter.

 Thanks to Julz for sending beautiful story in to The Strawberry Fountain so that I could share it with you all.
 I hope this helps people to see that RAOK can be done in many different ways and that the effects can be long lasting.
+In this case it helped ease the grief of losing a baby, something that we simply can’t put a price on.

 If you have a story you wish to share please do get in touch.